-Business Goal: IEUA systems will be master planned, managed and constructed to ensure that when expansion planning is triggered, designs/construction can be completed to meet regulatory/growth needs in an expeditious, environmentally responsible and cost effective manner.
+Business Goal: IEUA systems will be master planned, managed and constructed to ensure that when expansion planning is triggered, designs/construction can be completed responsible and cost effective manner.

 Objective: IEUA will maintain capacity within systems and facilities to meet essential service demands and to protect public health and environment.

 Commitment: IEUA will ensure that systems are managed and constructed so that 90% of capacity is never exceeded.

-- Economic development of the region is dependent upon well planned public works infrastructure in place prior to land development.
-Wastewater collection and treatment are critical components of this infrastructure. - IEUA has and will continue to utilize operational flexibilities provided through flow diversion and bypass systems to maximize beneficial use and capacity of the integrated collection system, wastewater treatment system, recycled water system, and organics management system. - For Fiscal Year 2012/2013, all four IEUA Wastewater Recycling Facilities have a Percent Capacity Utilization between 60% 70%.
+Economic development of the region is dependent upon well planned public works infrastructure in place prior to land development.
+Wastewater collection and treatment are critical components of this infrastructure.

+- IEUA has and will continue to utilize operational flexibilities provided through flow diversion and bypass systems to maximize beneficial use and capacity of the integrated collection system, wastewater treatment system, recycled water system, and organics management system. - For Fiscal Year 2012/2013, all four IEUA Wastewater Recycling Facilities have a Percent Capacity Utilization between 60% - 70%.
 The Ten-Year Percent Capacity Utilization projection shows slight increases for RP-1, RP-4, and CCWRF; however, RP-5 has a substantial increase to 95%:

-FY 2012/2 Actual FY 2022/23 Projection
+FY 2012/ Actual 18 FY 202 Projec

-Regional Water Recycling Plant Treated Influent Flow Plant Rated Capacity Percent Capacity Utilization Treated Influent Flow Plant Rated Capacity Percent Capacity Utilization
+Regional Water Boxycles Plant Treated inflaces Fluw Plant Bated Capacity Percent Capacity Utilization Treated Influent Dom Plant Rated Capacity Persont Capacity Stillization

 RP-1 27.7 44.0 63% 30.4 44.0 69%

-RP-4 9.8 14.0 70% 10.8 14.0 77%
+RP-4 9,8 14.0 70% 10.8 14.0 77%

-CCWRF 7.4 11.4 65% 8.0 11.4 70%
+CCWRF 7.4 114 65% 8.0 11.4 70%

 RP-5 10.5 16.3 64% 15.5 16.3 95%

 IEUA Total 55.3 85.7 65% 64.7 85.7 76%